Breed Profile of The Golden Sex Link Chicken

 Egg Laying Production

-Once these chickens are fully grown, they usually lay about one egg per day.
-However, there might be some days when they don’t lay any eggs at all.
-On average, the hens can lay around 285 to 320 eggs annually.
+On average, the hens can lay around 220 to 300 eggs annually.
 They are known for being good layers even during the winter, as the cold doesn’t bother them much.
 To keep them laying consistently, I suggest providing them with proper nutrition.

 Broodiness